 - keep their own work area free of all unnecessary hazards; - comply with all health and safety rules, which may be in force; - use all safety equipment or personal protective equipment, which may be issued, and report any defects found in the equipment; - report all hazards, injuries, dangerous occurrences, near miss accidents or any work situation of serious and immediate danger to their Manager/Reception so that remedial action can be taken; - model safe and hygienic practice for students; - work in accordance with training and instructions; - understand emergency evacuation procedures and feel confident in implementing them.
+Italia Conti encourages full and effective consultation on health and safety with all its employees and familiarize themselves with their responsibilities as outlined.

-6.4 Italia Conti recognises it owes a special duty of care to its students but likewise expects them to exercise personal responsibility for their own health and safety and that of their peers, to comply with all Italia Conti codes of conduct, rules and terms and conditions, in particular those on safety and emergencies, and not to wilfully misuse, or interfere with anything provided for their safety or the safety of others.
+6.4 Italia Conti recognises it owes a special duty of care to its students but likewise expects them to exercise personal responsibility for their own health and safety and that of their peers, to comply with all Italia Conti Codes of Conduct, rules and terms and conditions, in particular those on safety and emergencies, and not to wilfully misuse, or interfere with anything provided for their safety or the safety of others.
 Students are also responsible for reporting any heath and safety incidents to a member of staff.